 The dispute resolution focus group has continued to meet throughout the preparation and development of the Bills with approximately 13 meetings in the last 12 months.
 Key themes and topics for discussion were generated from earlier planning reform activities as well as issues raised during the forums and focus group meetings.
-These included issues such as: submitter rights; the onus of proof for proceedings; the jurisdiction of the Planning and Environment Court; costs and fees; the court rules; offences and enforcement; the ADR Registrar and its powers; and issues pertaining to the Development Tribunals).
+These included issues such as: submitter rights; the onus of proof for proceedings; the jurisdiction of the Planning and Environment Court; costs and fees; the court rules; offences and enforcement; the ADR Registrar and its powers; and issues pertaining to the

+Development Tribunals).
 These themes were further discussed and refined at the second Annual Planning Forum in March 2014.

-Early working draft versions of the Bill and the Planning and Development Bill 2014, comprising of the ideas raised and captured as part of the planning reform and focus group discussions, were released in April 2014 to a targeted but large group of recipients comprising the stakeholder forum member organisations, focus group members and a number of other stakeholders engaged in developing the Bill.
+Early working draft versions of the Bill and the Planning and Development (Planning for Prosperity) Bill 2015, comprising of the ideas raised and captured as part of the planning reform and focus group discussions, were released in April 2014 to a targeted but large group of recipients comprising the stakeholder forum member organisations, focus group members and a number of other stakeholders engaged in developing the Bill.
 Feedback was invited and, along with further scrutiny by forums and focus groups, informed further development of the Bills.

-A consultation draft of the Bill, and the Planning and Development Bill 2014 were released for open consultation on 1 August 2014 for an eight week period to 26 September 2014.
+A consultation draft of the Bill, and the Planning and Development (Planning for Prosperity) Bill 2015 were released for open consultation on 1 August 2014 for an eight week period to 26 September 2014.
 The draft Bills were provided to every local government in Queensland, all identified stakeholder groups including the membership of the stakeholder forum and focus groups, and those that attended the Annual Forum 2014.
-The Bills were also made publicly available during the same period via the Department's website.
+The Bills were also made publicly available during the same period via the Department of State Development, Infrastructure and Planning.